tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 The Client Secret key is used for two purposes in this protocol: (1) computing request signatures and (2) computing the Anonymous Issuer Origin ID (with the corresponding public key).
+This is necessary to ensure the client associated with the Anonymous Issuer Origin ID is the same client that produced a corresponding request.
 In general, using the same cryptographic key for two distinct purposes is considered bad practice.
 However, analysis of this protocol demonstrates that it is safe in this context.
 The Client Secret MUST NOT be used for any purpose outside of this protocol.

 ## Custom Token Request Encapsulation